 - Learn how to reduce your risk for heart disease, osteoporosis and other changes associated with menopause.

-Menopause is medically defined as occurring twelve months after your last menstrual period.
+Medically, you are considered menopausal if it has been over 12 months since your last period.
 As menopause nears, the ovaries make less estrogen.
-One of the earliest and most common signs that menopause may be approaching is a change in your menstrual periods.
+One of the earliest and most common signs that menopause may be approaching is changing your menstrual periods.
 You may skip one or more periods.
 The amount of flow may become lighter or heavier.
 Bleeding may last a shorter or longer time than is usual for you.

 Even though periods tend to be irregular at this time, you should be aware of bleeding that is not normal for you.
 This could be a sign of a problem.
 Talk to your health care provider if you:

 - Notice a change in your monthly cycle.

 - Have bleeding that lasts longer than normal.

 - Bleed more often than every three weeks.

 At some point, your ovaries stop making enough of the hormones needed to thicken the lining of your uterus.
 This is when your menstrual periods stop completely.

 Menopause also can occur when your ovaries are surgically removed.
 This may trigger severe symptoms because your hormone levels decrease all at once.